A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Case Study

 \section{Case Study}

 This section testifies the effectiveness of the proposed approach based on real-world datasets.
-The aim is to show the proposed approach (1) compared with quality-oriented PIs method, has larger value to the downstream operation task, (2) by integrating decision with forecasting, can achieve the lowest average monetary score under different NCP levels, and (3) has obvious operational advantage with large penetration of wind power.
+The aim is to show the proposed approach (1) compared with quality-oriented PI methods, has larger value to the downstream operation task, (2) by integrating decision with forecasting, can achieve the lowest average monetary score under different NCP levels, and (3) has obvious operational advantage with large penetration of wind power.